E-commerce

 What this means for retention

-E-commerce supports customer loyalty because it makes it possible to turn the second purchase into a logical extension of the first, rather than a completely new search.
+E-commerce supports loyalty because it makes it possible to turn the second purchase into a logical extension of the first, rather than a completely new search.

-Digital post-purchase can provide continuous reassurance
+Digital post-purchase can provide ongoing reassurance

 Why this point is crucial